 2.2.2.
-Members of uniformed organisations (police, army, disaster prevention, fire departments, voluntary fire brigades, anti-terrorist organisations, law enforcement, tax and customs offices, ambulance, civilian police, rescue dog teams, special rescue organisations), students (in possession of student ID which is valid at the time of the race) and racers participating with adopted dogs (contract adoption is necessary to be eligible for the discount; if not available, contact the organiser at firstname.lastname@example.org before finalising the application) receive a 5% discount from the application fee.
+Members of uniformed organisations (police, army, disaster prevention, fire departments, voluntary fire brigades, anti-terrorist organisations, law enforcement, tax and customs offices, ambulance, civilian police, rescue dog teams, special rescue organisations), students (in possession of student ID which is valid at the time of the race) and racers participating with adopted dogs (contract adoption is necessary to be eligible for the discount; if not available, contact the organiser at email@example.com before finalising the application) receive a 5% discount from the application fee.
 Racers need to tick the relevant boxes pertinent to discounts when they provide their data; discounts are NOT applicable later.
 Racers need to present their valid license, membership ID or student’s ID at registration.
 Racers competing with adopted dogs need to provide their adoption contract or the certificate provided by the organiser upon e-mail contact and verification of the dog’s adopted status.
-If members of the aforementioned organisations, students, participants with adopted dogs take part in a team of 6, they receive a total 10% from the full application fee.
-The discount is only available during team application, if all members of the team are eligible for the same type of discount (e.g. everyone is a member of a uniformed organisation).

 2.2.7.
-The Racer must sign the Responsibility Agreement and the Privacy Protection Agreement (in the framework of a fully conclusive private document) and hand over a signed copy to the Race Committee.
+The Racer must sign the Responsibility Agreement and the Privacy Protection Agreement (in the framework of a fully conclusive private document) and hand over a signed copy to the The Race Organiser.
 The registration is the latest opportunity to do so.
 If the racer has not brought these documents to the event, those can be printed out at the location.
 The penalty for this is 30 squats per page.
 Should the racer miss their race because of the above process, they can still participate in the next available slot.
 In this case, the organisers will decide which race the racer may participate in.
 If there are no free slots left, they can only compete in the auxiliary race which takes place after the very last event.
 If the racer refuses, the organiser is under no obligation to refund the application fee.

 3. GENERAL RULES OF THE RACE